Small Business

 Each year, the City of Los Angeles spends approximately $4.5 billion procuring goods and services, making LA one of the largest economic drivers in the region.
 Since taking Office, Councilmember Raman has worked to ensure that the City is leveraging those dollars strategically, contracting from more women-owned and minority-owned businesses, small and local businesses, and businesses modeling high environmental standards.

-• Establishing An Office Of Procurement The City Council adopted Councilmember Raman’s motion to establish a permanent Office of Procurement to professionalize, streamline, and centralize the City’s purchasing power.
+The City Council adopted Councilmember Raman’s motion to establish a permanent Office of Procurement to professionalize, streamline, and centralize the City’s purchasing power.
 The creation of a permanent Office of Procurement will not only ensure higher standards of bureaucratic excellence, improve efficiency, and reduce costs; it will also enable us to treat procurement as an area of strategic policymaking, to use our spending to advance important social and environmental goals.

-• Increasing Small Business Participation In City Contracting A mere fraction of the City’s personal services contracts are awarded to local, small, women- and minority-owned businesses.
+A mere fraction of the City’s personal services contracts are awarded to local, small, women- and minority-owned businesses.
 With the adoption of Councilmember Raman’s motion to “right-size” city contracts to make them smaller in size and scope, allowing for greater small business participation, we are forging a more equitable, inclusive economy reflective of LA’s vibrant local business landscape.

 Bringing Street Vendors Into The Formal Economy

-Joining Inclusive Action and Community Power Collective to call on the state to
+Joining Inclusive Action and Community Power Collective to call on the state to remove obstacles to permits for street food vendors.

 Los Angeles’s sidewalk food vendors are an important and unique source of joy in our neighborhoods and an indispensable part of our culture and economy.
 Councilmember Raman has been a champion for these entrepreneurs since taking office, and has called on the State to take action to remove obstacles to securing permits to legally vend.
 The California State legislature has since amended the California Retail Food Code to be more inclusive and take into consideration the realities of sidewalk vending and is now pending the Governor’s signature before becoming law.